Wilhelm2/KeyValueStore/README.md

 # File organization

 A database *db* is composed of four files, namely: *db.h*, *db.blk*, *db.kv* and *db.dkv*.
-Each of these files begins with a specific magic number, which allows to verify the correct type of file when opening it.
+Each of these files begins with a specific magic number, which allows to control the correctness of a file type when opening it.

 ## File *.h*